JohanMidthaug/qube/README.md

-# Mini-project in AIS2105 Mekatronikk & robotikk.
+# Mini-project in AIS2105 Mechatronics & Automation.

 This repository is a complete ros2 project which does the following: